 Marriage is a beautiful gift!
 It is a vocation.
 God calls many men and women to this path of discipleship, love, and holiness.
 From marriage is born the family, which is the basic cell and foundation of human society.
-As such, marriage carries enormous value, and the Brainerd Lakes Catholic Churches seek to help couples prepare for lifelong, joy-filled marriage.
+As such, marriage carries enormous value, and our parishes seek to help couples prepare for lifelong, joy-filled marriage.

 The Sacrament of Matrimony is not something that should be rushed or entered without proper preparation.
-If you are intending to celebrate your wedding in one of our parishes, please contact one of the parish Priests to begin preparations.
-We require couples to begin preparation with a Priest at least six months prior to the proposed wedding date.
+If you are intending to celebrate your wedding in one of our parishes, please contact Fr.
+Gabriel Waweru ([email protected] or 218-829-1340) to begin preparations.
+We require couples to begin preparation with a priest at least six months prior to the proposed wedding date.
 Any less time would be insufficient for adequate preparation.
 If six months seems like a long time, consider that those discerning other vocations have much longer periods of formal discernment - candidates for religious orders take three or more years and candidates for priesthood take six to eight years!

-Each couple meets with a member of the clergy to prepare for marriage and also participates in a pre-marriage retreat weekend offered by the Diocese of Duluth.
-The intent of everything is to prepare the couple for a life-long loving commitment to each other.
-The wedding will be not the end of this process, but a beginning in which the husband and wife cling to each other as one flesh, preparing each other and their whole family to enter the heavenly kingdom.
-To begin the process, Contact a priest!
+Each couple meets with a member of the clergy to prepare for marriage and also participates in a pre-marriage retreat weekend offered by the Diocese of Duluth or a neighboring diocese.
+We pray the wedding will be the start of an entire life in which the husband and wife cling to each other as one flesh, preparing each other and their whole family to enter the heavenly kingdom.
+To begin the process, contact Fr.
+Daniel!